Rising above the chaos in times of crisis: How we helped our B2B clients plan, pivot and persevere

 These are unprecedented times that have been particularly challenging for SMBs.
 As many businesses struggle to stay afloat during this pandemic, others were able to pivot and continue on amidst the chaos.

 Over the past couple of months in response to Covid-19, we’ve had a few clients significantly change their operations—and in one case their product offering.
 Part of this work involved modifying the marketing strategy and tactics.
 Here are 5 initiatives we’ve had a hand in.

 Community goodwill project

 Interior design team ACM Designs gave back to their community by hosting a virtual charity event to raise money for the local hospital foundation.
 They offered their project consult service for 20% of the normal price and donated the proceeds.
 We supported them by developing the social media campaign and webpage.
 Timelines were extremely tight but our efforts paid off: the event sold out in 24 hours!
-This wasn’t the first community-focused event we have organized for ACM Designs, and we’ve already got another in the works for summer because we’ve found that they do an excellent job of building brand awareness, in addition to their email list.
+This wasn’t the first community-focused event we have organized for ACM Designs, and we’ve already got another in the works for summer.
+We’ve found that events do an excellent job of building brand awareness, in addition to their email list.
 We also helped ACM Designs update their website with details about how they continue to serve clients.

 Webinar training courses